PhilGeek/multiplyqualitative/NOTES.markdown

 in its appearance -- even granting, concessively to the author, that this is understood as a manifestation of a novel qualitative aspect of the nature of the one color --- constitute a respect in which the one color would appear to be altered?
+IGNORE
 4. Author develops the Shoemaker worry in section 6 in a way that boils down to the question whether qualitative experiences in Norm and Norma can be different despite identity of proximate causal effects of c on